walmartlabs/concord-website/docs/plugins/concord.md

       repository: myRepo
 ```

-The process will be started using the resources provided by the
+The process isstarted using the resources provided by the specified archive,
-specified project and repository.
+project and repository.

 ## Output Variables

-To get variable values of a child process, their names should be
+Variables of a child process can be accessed via the `outVars` configuration.
-specified in `outVars` parameter:
+The functionality requires the `sync` parameter to be set to `true`.

 ```yaml
 flows: